simbullar/keyboard_trainer/README.md

 # Keyboard trainer
-A massive python project for beginners to practice with their keyboard!
+A big python project for beginners to practice with their keyboard!

-Needs PySimpleGui and json libraries installed on client!
+Dependecies:
+- PySimpleGui
+- json

-In current version testUi file does not work properly, dont run it!
+in the current version testUi file does not work properly